 Hire experts with proven, Shopify-specific skills

-Elements featured below the fold (i.e., after users scroll) aren’t necessarily less important—they often reinforce and expand on the information you’ve already introduced, provide other paths to the same conversion goal, and make other pages available to the customers who need them.
+Elements that you feature below the fold (i.e. after users scroll) aren’t necessarily less important—they often reinforce and expand on the information you’ve already introduced, provide other paths to the same conversion goal, and make other pages available to the customers who need them.

 Here’s a short list of elements you can include as part of your homepage design or your footer, depending on how important they are to your goals.

-If you want to promote your content, you could add a link in your top navigation, but it’s often best to do this on social media, through email, and via third-party sites so it can drive external traffic to your own website.
+If you want to promote your content, you could add a link in your top navigation, but it’s often best to do this on social media, through email, and third party sites so that it can drive external traffic to your own website.

 Social proof is an endorsement of your brand that leverages existing trust from customers/experts to earn the trust of new visitors.
 This can include press mentions, reviews, social media posts, Instagram galleries, or endorsements from influencers or experts.